-SUEZ recycling and recovery UK (SUEZ) and Tyne and Wear Fire and Rescue Service are urging everyone to join in the fight against zombie batteries in a bid to tackle the growing number of fires caused by carelessly discarded dead batteries.
+SUEZ and Tyne and Wear Fire and Rescue Service join national fight against “zombie batteries” in bid to tackle recycling and waste fires

 Both organisations are supporting the new national Take Charge campaign which urges consumers to only recycle dead batteries using specialist battery recycling services, and to never throw batteries away alongside general rubbish or other recycling.

 Dead batteries thrown away with other waste and recycling, which the campaign refers to as “zombie batteries”, are likely to be crushed or punctured once the waste is collected and processed.
 Some battery types in particular, like lithium-ion (Li-ion) and nickel-metal Hydride (NiMH), can ignite or even explode when they’re damaged.
 Once this happens, the batteries can quickly set fire to other materials within the waste, like paper, leading to serious incidents that put lives at risk.

 These batteries are often found in products like laptops, tablets, mobile phones, radio-controlled toys, Bluetooth devices, shavers, electric toothbrushes, power tools, scooters and even e-cigarettes.
 Although safe to use normally, powerful lithium-ion batteries are typically the most dangerous if they are not recycled properly.

 The recycling and waste management trade body, the Environmental Services Association (ESA), which launched the campaign, conducts an annual survey of its members to record the proportion of fires occurring at recycling and waste facilities that are known or thought to have been started by lithium-ion batteries in particular.